Kometa-Team/Kometa/docs/defaults/guide.md

 ## Customizing individual components

-Each default file uses "keys" to refer to the collections and overlays that it creates, and you can use those keys to modify the behavior of the defaults file.
+Each default file uses "keys" to refer to the collections and overlays that it creates, and you can use those keys to modify the behavior of individual collections or overlays created by the file.

 For, example, the IMDB default creates three collections, each with their own "key":